redhat-openinfra-lab/openinfra-docs/docs/OSP16.2Instructions.md

           edIJ9DVJCI8MzWcouwKXIfGiMzjbj1ivaZNDw-u8lwRCVtj7ZnQ
     ```

 2. The Ceph dashboard network is set by default to the provisioning network.
-If you want to access through a different network, create an environment file and set the network to use.
+If you want to access through the ctlplane network, create an environment file and set the CephDashboardNetwork parameter to ctlplane.
 Include this file in the deploy.sh script.

     ``` hl_lines="20 21"
-    (undercloud) [stack@blm-ospinstall-undercloud ~]$ vi templates/ceph_dashboard_newtork_override.yaml
+    (undercloud) [stack@blm-ospinstall-undercloud ~]$ vi templates/ceph-dashboard-newtork-override.yaml
     parameter_defaults:
       CephDashboardNetwork: ctlplane
     :wq
     (undercloud) [stack@blm-ospinstall-undercloud ~]$ vi deploy.sh
     #!/bin/bash